bitscooplabs/ngrok-demo/README.md

 ### Postman

-Postman is Chrome app that lets you construct detailed HTTP requests and easily read and understand the responses.
+Postman is a Chrome app that lets you construct detailed HTTP requests and easily read and understand the responses.
 Think of it as an interactive `curl` for humans.
 That said, if you want to use `curl` we won't stop you!

 If you have Chrome installed you'll want to grab Postman from the [Chrome store page](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).